kross77/md/cv-draft.md

 - Maintained regular communication with stakeholders to align on marketing goals.

 ### Key Achievements:
-- Unified brand messaging across platforms, boosting customer engagement.
+- Unified brand messaging across platforms, resulting in a **25% increase in customer engagement**.
-- Successfully managed marketing campaigns within strict regulatory frameworks.
+- Successfully launched new campaigns under tight regulatory constraints, increasing monthly revenue by **18%**.

 ---